 The authors addressed this issue, however, not by reducing the rules, but by making them extremely modular.
 Many rules (especially for combat) are marked as optional and you can play with about half of the rules cut out and still have a very detailed experience.

 Magic Staff: Trademark weapon, ritual implement and status symbol for wizards.
 Almost entirely indestructible and capable of injuring otherwise invulnerable opponents, the wizard's staff can also be enchanted with effects that require a ritual once and then just a thought, word or gesture every time the PC wants to use it and require only a handful of mana points to trigger.
-One of the most useful examples (besides the magical torch spell) is the Hammer of the Magi: From breaking down doors to breaking down skeletons of enemies, this physical amplification of any swing with the staff is extremely powerful at close range.
-Especially funny if the enemy is a light one and the player just decided to invent baseball.
+One of the most useful examples (besides the magical torch spell) is the Hammer of the Magi: Breaking down doors is easy with this physical amplification of any swing with the staff, although it only works against nonliving materials and only increases force not damage.
 Other options include transforming the staff into an animated, levitating flaming sword, storing spells inside the staff for later use or simply reducing a full-sized quarterstaff to the size of an elegant cane.

 Magitek: Not present anymore (except for one of the Heptarchies), but a strong element in the culture of the now-extinct High Elves (direct progenitors of all modern elves but the Wood Elves, to whom they are "merely" close relatives) a few millenia back.
 Everlights, magical elevators in their spire-like skyscrapers, the occasional airship or two - the usual works.
 The modern elves are technologically backward even compared to humans by choice, as they believe that it was this lifestyle coupled with the hubris of the High Elf leaders, a few of whom tried to elevate themselves to godhood, that led to the culture's downfall.
 They're partly right, partly wrong: the true cause was Pardona, a High Elf artifically created by Pyrdacor and immediately corrupted by the Nameless God, who manipulated her way into the ranks of the leaders, then betrayed her species and almost single-handedly caused their extinction.
 However, this manipulation was only made possible by the High Elf hubris.